Ancient history of Cyprus: Greek and Phoenician settlement

-Phoenician presence
+After the invasion of the Sea Peoples (c.
+1200 BC), the ancient Greeks settled on the island (c.
+1100 BC), acting decisively in the formation of its cultural identity.

 The Phoenicians who came from Tyre, colonized some cities of Cyprus, such as Idalium, Kition, Marion, Salamis and Tamassos and founded the city of Lapathus.

-Egyptian and Hittite rule

-Pharaoh Thutmose III of Egypt subdued Cyprus in 1500 BC and forced its inhabitants to pay tribute, which continued until Egyptian rule was replaced by the Hittites (who called Cyprus Alashiya in their language) in the 13th century BC.
-After the invasion of The Sea Peoples (c.
-1200 BC), the Greeks settled on the island (c.
-1100 BC), acting decisively in the formation of their cultural identity.
-The Hebrews called Cyprus the Kittim Island.

-Assyrian conquest
+Assyrian conquest and the ten city-kingdoms of Cyprus

 A stele found in 1845 in Kition, commemorates the 709 BC victory of the Neo-Assyrian king Sargon II (721–705 BC) over seven kings in the land of Ia', in the district of Iadnana or Atnana.
 The land of Ia' is assumed to be the Assyrian name for Cyprus, and some scholars suggest that the latter may mean 'the islands of the Danaans', or Greece.
 There are other inscriptions referring to the land of Ia' in Sargon's palace at Khorsabad.

-The ten kingdoms listed on the prism of Esarhaddon in 673–672 BC have been identified as Soli, Salamis, Paphos, Kourion, Amathus and Kition on the coast, and Tamassos, Ledra, Idalium and Chytri in the interior of the island.
-Later inscriptions add Marion, Lapithos and Kyrenia.